It seems that in large part, the hectic American lifestyle could be to blame for nationwide sleep deprivation.

 The quality of sleep we get is crucial, not just the quantity.

 Sleep consists of two types of slumber: REM sleep includes rapid eye movement and dreaming, while non-REM sleep includes four stages ranging from light to deep sleep.

 Each night you pass through 4-6 cycles of REM and non-REM sleep.

 It is in these deeper stages of sleep that the body restores itself, giving you that refreshed feeling.
-As we age, we spend less time getting the stage-four kind of rest.
+As we age, we typically spend less time getting the stage-four kind of rest.

 If you want to set your body up for earning the best results possible, making quality sleep a priority in your life is a great place to start.
 You might be asking yourself, “what can you start doing today to increase your sleep quality?”

 - Limit Your Caffeine Intake In the Afternoon – Avoid caffeine, pre-workout with stimulants and caffeinated tea before bed as too much caffeine and stimulants will inhibit your body’s ability to unwind and relax.

 - Exercise Daily (Preferably NOT Before Bed) – Partaking in daily exercise will help you fall asleep easier and improve your sleep quality.
 The morning or early afternoon are the best time to get a workout in without disturbing your sleep at night.
 If you usually train in the evening, I recommend having a calming ritual after your workout to help your body wind down after the rush of endorphins caused by exercise.